 The Issue of Choice.
 Morally considered, oath-taking, if not done under compulsion, is a choice, which incurs responsibility.
 But it may also a habit inculcated more or less subtly with social pressure.
 I remember being coerced, as an eight-year-old, during church services into taking an oath to not ever go see the film, “The Moon is Blue.”
 I didn’t even understand what that was about.
 But I did what I was told.
 (As the twig is bent, so grows the tree -- supposedly.)

 Overt coercion is often, in our society, recognized as invalidating the oath or the contract.
 (Except, it appears, if those compelled to pronounce pledges are public school pupils, or military draftees.)
 But it is confusing to many that the oath-taker may not be not relieved of responsibility of crimes he commits in following orders obeyed consequent to the oath.
 Winners in battle define the atrocities of losers as “crimes.”
-Their own misadventures are described as “collateral damage.”
-It’s good to be the victor!
+Their own misadventures are described, at worst, as “collateral damage.”

 The key consideration for the conduct of interpersonal affairs is that the activities of people can harmonize without their ideas about ends and means being in agreement – Nicholas Rescher Pluralism (1995) Oxford. p.180

 Hobbes got it wrong.
 Lacking common compulsion we need not lapse into a war “of every man against every man.”
 Enlightened self-interest, which includes taking into consideration the interests of those people and institutions we love and admire -- or, even, just tolerate -- would likely do the job as well as the coercion, the dungeon, the fire and the sword of any Leviathan.

 “It is not the oath that makes us believe the man, but the man the oath.” – Aeschylus (5th Century B.C.)